 Net Promoter Score is a perfect metric to understand customers’ general sentiment for your brand.
 But if you want to dig deeper into challenges that are resulting in a poor net promoter score, try to avoid tunnel vision and also include CSAT and CES, other important metrics to uncover reasons for a bad net promoter score.

-CSAT: CSAT is a customer satisfaction metric that measures satisfaction score on a scale of 1 to 10.
+CSAT: CSAT is a customer satisfaction metric that measures satisfaction score on a 1-10 satisfaction scale.
 It also allows asking customers questions about their challenges; for example:

 “Please share what you liked and disliked about our brand.” or “Please share your biggest challenge while doing business with us.”